UCR-Robotics/ee144/docs/lab0.rst

 - If you have a Windows laptop, please go for
   `VMware Workstation Player <https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html>`_.
-  Note that this version 15.5 should be free, as I see version 16 is not free of charge any more.
+  Note that this version 15.5 or 16 should be free.

 - If you have a Mac laptop, please go to `VMware Fusion <https://www.vmware.com/products/fusion.html>`_ webpage, register under "Get a Free Personal Use License" tab and download **VMware Fusion Player**